 Cleaning Polyurethane Tables, Countertops, and Bartops

-Polyurethane tables, countertops, and bartops can be prone to stains and scratches, so cleaning them properly is important to maintain their appearance.
+Polyurethane tables, countertops, and bartops can be prone to stains and scratches, so cleaning them properly is essential to maintain their appearance.
 Here are some tips for cleaning these surfaces, along with the tools and products you’ll need:

 Tools: